Don't Matter to Me

 "Don't Matter to Me" is a song by Canadian rapper Drake and American singer-songwriter Michael Jackson, from the former's fifth studio album Scorpion (2018).
 It was playlisted by BBC Radio 1 on July 6, 2018.
 With Jackson's vocals being used posthumously, the song was set to be released to US rhythmic radio on July 10, 2018, alongside "In My Feelings".
 However, its release in the country was cancelled when Republic Records decided to solely push "In My Feelings" to rhythmic and contemporary hit radio stations in the US.
 Commercially, the song has reached No. 1 in Sweden and Greece as well as the top 10 in Australia, Canada, the Czech Republic, Ireland, the Netherlands, New Zealand, Norway, Portugal, Slovakia, Switzerland, the United Kingdom, and the United States.

 Jackson's vocals were taken from part of an unreleased 1980 session between Jackson and Canadian singer-songwriter Paul Anka.
 The songs "Love Never Felt So Good" and "This Is It" (a.k.a.
 "I Never Heard") also came from the same session.
+In 2025, snippets of Paul Anka's 2013 rework began circulating online featuring more unreleased vocals from Michael Jackson.